SamRosi81/owlvideo/README.md

     API key SID: SKxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
     API key Secret: yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy

-Add the API key SID and Secret into the Generate Access Token Function.
+In a following step, the API key SID and Secret are added as Twilio Functions environment variables.
 Note, the  account SID, API key and secret are the authentication keys.
 They must be from the same account or subaccount (not a combination of each).

-This will be used when configuring Twilio Functions environment variables:

-    VOICE_API_KEY: SKxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-    VOICE_API_SECRET: yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy

 ### <a name="bullet5"></a>Twilio Function Configuration